-Indeed, there were few who had not watched as, after a full day of warty magician’s foolery, Tress would finally throw Arnold half a head of the mouldy stuff, and poor Arnold would be forced into the gruelling – thankfully brief – task of transforming himself into a rabbit, as was his wont, just so the meal would be enough, or even appetizing.
+Indeed, there were few who had not watched as, after a full day of warty magician’s foolery, Tress would finally throw Arnold half a head of the mouldy stuff, and poor Arnold would be forced into the gruelling – thankfully brief – task of transforming himself into a rabbit just so the meal would be enough, or even appetizing.

 Yes, you’ve heard right.
 Although Tress was little more than a deceitful scammer pedalling bad tricks and false healer’s wares, Arnold could really and truly turn himself into a small, brown-splotched rabbit!

 It is prudent to mention of course that Arnold’s ‘talent’ isn’t the only one like his in the world.
 There are many of us who have a little something – a green thumb, or a purple tongue, as they say.
 The difference with Arnold?
 He was just so woefully ugly that we couldn’t pay enough to put his face from our sight!

 But I get away from myself.
 The truly interesting thing is that, on the morning of Arnold’s 30th birthday, a strange, unmarked notice arrived at Tress’ door.
 (As it would turn out, one such notice had taken up the doorstep of every domicile in Onmarth, but this was of little import to either Tress or Arnold).
 From it, the residents of that abode did discover something quite of interest: Onmarth’s own Brewmaster had fallen terribly ill.